 Ramp-up period definition: a term used in economics and business to describe an increase in firm production ahead of anticipated increases in product demand.
 Ramp up often occurs when a company strikes a deal with a distributor, retailer, or producer, which will substantially increase product demand.
 A ramp up is typical in early stages of firm or market development.

 Innovation-driven companies always hope their technology will be a huge success.
 Yet when this happens, they can be faced with the equally huge challenge of having to rapidly transform into large-scale industrial producers.
-With the support of operation management experts from Industry Consulting, it can be done.

 Production ramp-up: where to start?